 Most recently, he was the chairman and CEO of American Global Logistics, a leading high-tech logistics and supply chain solutions company.
 In 2018, the Atlanta Business Chronicle named him one of Atlanta’s most admired CEOs.
 Since leaving AGL, he has published and lectured extensively on optimizing supply chains, digital transformation and blockchain.

 In 2020, he was appointed to the Board of Directors of Fenix Marine Services LTD, which operates one of the largest container terminals in the Port of Los Angeles.
+In 2021, he joined the Board of Directors of Hawthorne Global Aviation, a fixed-based operator (FBO) acquisition and operating company.

 Although he attended a Worldwide Campus location, Slangerup became familiar with Embry-Riddle’s residential campus in Daytona Beach, Florida, in the 1980s shortly after reading a Time magazine article calling the university the “Harvard of the Sky.”
 His visit revealed a small campus adjacent to Daytona Beach International Airport, supported by classrooms and offices in Quonset huts, military-style prefabricated buildings.